Learning to Soar: Bozeman Hawks reaching even higher heights collegiately

 The trio of young smiling faces belong to Aislinn Overby, Delaney Bahn and Camille Landon.
 Overby and Bahn share a step after tying for second place, while above them stands Landon.

-For a program that has often been more associated with distance running strength, the Hawks have quietly been producing a series of collegiate high jumpers who have gone on to be successful at the highest levels in the NCAA.
+For a program that has often been more associated with distance running, the Hawks have quietly been producing a series of collegiate high jumpers who are successful at the highest levels in the NCAA.

 “I don't think people really know what a special time this has been for Bozeman High jumpers and the state.
 How many college jumpers right now are jumping that were high school jumpers in Montana?”
 Cole, who has served as the Bozeman high jump coach for the past decade, said.